What businesses need to know about sales tax, consumer use tax and seller use tax

 Having a physical presence in a state establishes nexus and an obligation to register with the tax authorities then collect and remit sales tax.
 In-state businesses (and individuals) are also liable for consumer use tax.

-As of June 21, 2018, businesses with no physical presence in a state can establish nexus through their economic activity in the state (economic nexus).
-Out-of-state businesses generally aren’t liable for consumer use tax.
-However, they may be required to collect and remit sales tax or seller use tax.
+As of June 21, 2018, businesses with no physical presence in a state can establish nexus solely through their economic activity in the state (economic nexus).
+Out-of-state businesses generally aren’t liable for consumer use tax but may be required to collect and remit sales tax or seller use tax.
 More on that below.

 Sales tax (aka retail sales tax) is a transaction tax imposed by states and thousands of local jurisdictions on the sale of a product or service from a seller to a consumer.
 Since it would be costly and awkward for states to station a tax collector in every shop, the task of collecting sales tax falls on the businesses that make the sales.